alf-p-steinbach/Expressive-Cpp/README.md

 would probably be optimized away, but it was potentially present, and constrained the array item type to one that could be copied.
 With C++11 `auto&`, as in Expressive C++ `$alias`, that size is inferred, and one doesn’t have to do &ldquo;clever&rdquo;
-stuff like that C++ array reference syntax, to avoid imposing constraints and guarantee efficiency &ndash; one can just express things directly & naturally:
+stuff like that C++ array reference syntax to avoid imposing constraints and guarantee efficiency &ndash; one can just express things directly & naturally:
 ```c++
 #include <iostream>